 READ MORE: 11 Unforgettable Ilocos Food to Delight Your Palate in the Philippines

 9- Food in the Philippines Influenced By Multiple Cultures

 As we made our way through the country discovering the food in the Philippines, one thing that struck us was the complexity of the Filipino cuisine.

 The food has been shaped by Chinese, Malaysian, Spanish, Indian and Western influences.
 In addition, each region and island has adopted their own unique cooking style.

 Popular dishes like pancit (noodles) and lumpia (spring rolls) have Chinese heritage.
 The presence of the Spaniards brought with them lechon and flan dessert.

 And Indian soldiers who settled in the Philippines during the British invasion, are said to have introduced kare-kare (traditional oxtail stew).

 These cultural influences and the diverse cooking preparation methods from the 7,000+ islands makes the food from the Philippines surprising and complex.

 You can’t help but notice the jovial Jollibee mascot at literally every corner of the streets.
-This fast food chain originally from the Philippines is predominant and loved by Filipinos.
+This fast-food Filipino chain is predominant and loved by Filipinos.